Skip to content

 Whitepaper: Mbappé Law Madrid + Beckham Stacking Guide (16 pages)

 The Beckham Law — the special tax regime under Article 93 of Spain’s IRPF Act that allows new residents to pay a flat 24% rate on Spanish-source income for six years — is the best-known instrument in Spain’s expatriate tax toolkit.
-What most international professionals do not know in 2026 is that the Comunidad de Madrid has gone a step further: it has introduced, through Decreto Legislativo 1/2024 [VERIFY: exact BOCM reference], a 100% deduction on the regional IRPF quota for new residents who invest in qualifying Spanish assets.
+What most international professionals do not know in 2026 is that the Comunidad de Madrid has gone a step further: it has introduced, via Ley 4/2024 (BOCM-20241128-1, 20 November 2024), a regional investment deduction of 20% on the value of qualifying assets, set out in art.
+17 bis of Decreto Legislativo 1/2010 of Madrid, for new residents who invest in qualifying Spanish assets.

 This measure — colloquially known as the Mbappé Law, after the public debate surrounding the tax treatment applicable to footballer Kylian Mbappé at the time of his signing by Real Madrid — transforms the international tax landscape for high-net-worth new residents in Spain.
 Combined with the Beckham regime, it makes it possible to achieve effective rates on Spanish-source income that have no equivalent in any other Spanish autonomous community and that are competitive with the best European talent- and capital-attraction regimes.